flathub/org.radare.iaito/README.md

 alias rax2='flatpak run --command=rax2 org.radare.iaito'
 ```

-With this commands, by default no files will be accesible.
+With this commands, by default no local files will be accesible.
 To allow acces to a folder please use the special permissions procedure explained above.

+Also for r2pm, network is mandatory to be usable (for the packages repository), as well as an SDK runtime (for git and build tools) so the first run might require you to install the corresponding flatpak SDK.

 ## Projects included